SCRT-HQ/VaporShell/docs/index.md

 Export-Vaporshell -Path $path -VaporshellTemplate $template -Force -ValidateTemplate -Verbose
 ```

+***

-2. Storing your Vaporshell objects in external scripts, then **dot source** to add them to the template.
+Store your Vaporshell objects in external scripts, then **dot source** the script files to add them to the template.
 _This allows external resource sharing so you can cut down on code even further.
 Dot sourcing is critical to ensure that the external script is loaded into the current session, not called in an external process!_

 ```powershell